-Although the goal of your job search is to find a new career or fulfilling job, during your job search you may still wish to have some form of employment to help pay your bills and keep you busy.
+Although your job search goal is to find a new career or fulfilling job, during your job search, you may still wish to have some form of employment to help pay your bills and keep you busy.

-1. Fill your free time with constructive activities
+1. Fill your Free Time with Constructive Activities

 Once an employer sees a large gap in employment, it raises a red flag and may render you a bad candidate.
-At the same time, you’ll be even more unsatisfied and this can ultimately lead to bouts of depression.
+At the same time, you’ll be even more unsatisfied, which can ultimately lead to bouts of depression.
 That’s why it’s important to fill your free time with constructive activities which will fulfill you and make you feel positive about your life.

-2. Search for practice and build experience
+2. Search for Practice and Build Experience

 Have you ever thought of volunteering?
 Volunteering is respected and can help increase your skills.
 Volunteer or join work via student or youth organizations.
-Or, find an appropriate volunteer position with companies or organizations that need assistance, but are financially strapped to hire an individual.
+Or find an appropriate volunteer position with companies or organizations that need assistance but are financially strapped to hire an individual.

-3. Temporary agency
+3. Temporary Agency

-There is a growing trend in some fields to use temporary service contractors to hire new employees.
-Temporary work can give you an opportunity to progress more easily within an organization or company should a need for a permanent position arise, while you enjoy benefits of a temporary income in the meantime.
+There is a growing trend in some fields to use temporary service contractors for hiring new employees.
+Temporary work can allow you to progress more easily within an organization or company should a need for a permanent position arise.
+At the same time, you enjoy the benefits of a temporary income.

-4. Consider an internship
+4. Consider an Internship

-Internships are a great way to get your foot in the door, and allow you to work with professionals while increasing your portfolio.
+Internships are a great way to get your foot in the door and allow you to work with professionals while increasing your portfolio.
 When you consult your local career placement office, you may want to consider an internship position.
 Although they are oftentimes unpaid positions, they will bring you highly appreciated and useful working experience.